PawelDabrowski83/genAlgo/README.md

 ```

 <p>GenePoolService class carry all logic responsible for gene evolution by evoking methods in proper order.GenePoolService is also a container for genes.</p>
-<p>List of Genes is initialized with class creation with int argument given to constructor (specifying number of gene in a pool), using method generateGenes(int number).</p>
 <p>Mutator and Evaluator dependencies are used by methods makeMutation() and evaluateFitness() and perform operations for each gene in poolOfGenes.</p>
 <p>CrossoverHandler is used to perform cross method of pair of gene in proper way.
 Takes pair of gene in descending order according to fitness. </p>
 For now it is responsible for:<br/>